Katherine G. McMahon Thompson, DNP, CRNP, CPNP-BC

 - BS, Creighton University, 1997

 Prior to entering the ABSN program, Katie spent a summer working in medical clinics in the Dominican Republic.
 She also worked as a child advocate through Boston’s Healthcare for the Homeless in the Jesuit Volunteer Corps program.
-These experiences laid the foundation for a nursing career committed to examining and addressing the roots causes of injustice for children and their families.
+These experiences laid the foundation for a nursing career committed to examining and addressing the root causes of injustice for children and their families.
 Her advocacy for compassionate care, fair treatment and systemic change stem from these early experiences.

 Opportunities to Learn and Collaborate at Penn Nursing